CandlelightDoener/ConwaysGameOfLife_c9/README.md

 ConwaysGameOfLife_c9
 ====================

-Conways game of life on cloud9 ide with (node) js and html5
+Conways game of life on cloud9 ide with (node) js and html5.
+Algorithm for cell evolution is slow but well..

 Install:
 npm install express